jonyzhang2023/awesome-embodied-vla-va-vln/README.md

 ## Survey

+- [2025] A Survey of Robotic Navigation and Manipulation with Physics Simulators in the Era of Embodied AI [[paper](https://arxiv.org/pdf/2505.01458)]
 - [2025] Multimodal Perception for Goal-oriented Navigation: A Survey [[paper](https://arxiv.org/pdf/2504.15643)]
 - [2025] Diffusion Models for Robotic Manipulation: A Survey [[paper](https://arxiv.org/pdf/2504.08438)]
 - [2025] Dexterous Manipulation through Imitation Learning: A Survey [[paper](https://arxiv.org/pdf/2504.03515)]